Do you have Insurance Questions about Mental Health or Addiction Services?

 Medicare Part D (Prescription Drug ) helps cover drugs you may need to treat a mental health condition.
 Each Part D plan has its own list of covered drugs, known as formulary.
 Learn more about which plans cover various drugs.

-If you get your Medicare benefits through a Medicare Advantage Plan (like an HMO or PPO) or other Medicare health plan, check your plan’s membership materials and call the plan for details about how to get your mental health benefits.
+If you get your Medicare benefits through a Medicare Advantage Plan (like an HMO or PPO) or other Medicare health plan, check your plan’s membership materials or call the plan for details about how to get your mental health benefits.

-If you get your Medicare benefits through traditional Medicare (not a Medicare Advantage plan) and want more information, visit Medicare & Your Mental Health Benefits .
+If you get your Medicare benefits through traditional Medicare (not a Medicare Advantage plan) and want more information, visit Medicare and Your Mental Health Benefits (PDF | 879 KB).
 To see if a particular test, item or service is covered, please visit the Medicare Coverage Database.

 Q. What can I do if I think I need mental health or substance use disorder services for myself or family members?

 Here are three steps you can take right now:

 - Learn more about how you, your friends, and your family can obtain health insurance coverage provided by Medicaid or CHIP or the Health Insurance Marketplaces by visiting HealthCare.gov.